 "Following our grand opening just more than a year ago, unveiling the sculptures of these two great visionaries is the finishing touch for the Picard Center," said Executive Director Dr.

 Billy R. Stokes.
 "For the families of Cecil Picard and Loyd Rockhold and for our staff of researchers at the Picard Center, the sculptures enshrine the ideas, focus and vision of both men, who devoted their lives and careers to improving outcomes for our state's most vulnerable children."

-Tyron Picard, son of Cecil Picard, and his sons John and David unveiled a life-sized bronze sculpture by Patrick Miller titled "Cecil Picard and Children."
+Tyron Picard, son of Cecil Picard, and his sons John and William unveiled a life-sized bronze sculpture by Patrick Miller titled "Cecil Picard and Children."
 The sculpture, situated outside the front entrance of the Center, depicts Picard seated on a bench reading to a young girl seated on his left and a young boy standing on his right.
 The book featured in the sculpture is "The Very Hungry Caterpillar" by Eric Carle, which was used with permission by The Eric Carle Studio.
 The book was a favorite of the Picard family, and Picard often read it with his own children and grandchildren and with students in the classrooms he visited as State Superintendent of Education.

 A second sculpture by Miller, a bust of Loyd J. Rockhold, was unveiled by Sharon Holder, Rockhold's daughter.
 The bust is a feature of the Picard Center's lobby, situated in an alcove outside of the Loyd J. Rockhold Distance Learning Center, a meeting space equipped with state-of-the-art video-conferencing equipment and capacity for up to 200.